Travel Advice Australia 2020 as at 8th June 2020

 Nationals of Australia are not permitted to travel out of Australia, with the exception of those with a residency in another country, airline and maritime crew and associated safety workers, those travelling to offshore facilities for essential work and those travelling on official government business.

 Internally, Western Australia, Tasmania, South Australia, Northern Territory and Queensland have closed their borders with other states.

 Domestically, travel in Australian changed for many on 1st June 2020.
 Queenslanders can now holiday in Queensland while New South Wales, ACT and Victoria have opened up their borders to Australian residents from any state or territory.

 Domestic visitors to the Northern Territory, South Australia and Tasmania must self-isolate for 14 days upon arrival while travel to Western Australia is still restricted.

 This page will have updates for the latest travel advice for Australia.

 Flight changes to and from Australia

-Qantas and Jetstar have suspended all international flights and grounded over 150 aircraft until at least 31 May 2020 although some services may be reintroduced to assist with the repatriation of Australian nationals.
+Qantas and Jetstar have suspended all international flights and grounded over 150 aircraft although some services have been reintroduced to assist with the repatriation of Australian nationals.